Last checked : 07/03/2018

 She was then informed that, had she registered the car earlier, she wouldn't have had to pay any registration taxes.
 Also, in Portugal the 6‑month deadline is counted from the moment you leave your home country, not from the moment you arrive.

-If you are staying in another country only in order to study, you can drive your car without having to register it or pay taxes there - for as long as you are enrolled in an educational establishment in that country.
+If you are staying in another country and your only reason for staying there is to study, you can drive your car without having to register it or pay taxes there - as long as you are enrolled in an educational establishment in that country.
+But if as a student you start working during your residence there, you must register your car in this country.

 Mathieu is French and living in Belgium where he is doing a 2‑year post-graduate course.
 Mathieu's car was damaged, so he went to the police to get a report for his insurer.
-When the police discovered that Mathieu had been living in Belgium for over a year without registering his car there, they told him that he was in an irregular situation and would be fined.
+When the police discovered that Mathieu had been living in Belgium for over a year without registering his car there, they told him that his situation was irregular and would be fined.

 Mathieu could prove that he was registered at Antwerp University and therefore, as a student from another EU country, he didn't have to pay car or road taxes in Belgium.